 Is your nonprofit or civic organization interested in hosting a table at the GIVE Gathering?

-- Tables are 6’ x 2.5’ in size, two chairs will be available at each table.
+- Tables and chairs will be available at each booth.

 - Limited electrical outlets are available.
 Please note in your application if you need access and plan to bring your own extension cords.